 Alex Hitchcock – tenor saxophone, Deschanel Gordon – piano, Will Sach – double bass, Shane Forbes- drums

-Shrewsbury Jazz Network’s latest event was their first not be socially distanced and an audience of around seventy gathered at The Hive for this performance by tenor saxophonist Alex Hitchcock and his stellar quartet.
+Shrewsbury Jazz Network’s latest event was their first not to be socially distanced and an audience of around seventy gathered at The Hive for this performance by tenor saxophonist Alex Hitchcock and his stellar quartet.

 Previous 2021 performances by trombonist Rory Ingham and pianist Andrea Vicari had operated at half capacity due to still ongoing Covid restrictions but this latest event, with the audience once again sitting in rows, drew the largest SJN crowd of the year thus far.